Puppies thrive on attention and sometimes beg for it! But it's better to stop your puppy from jumping when they are young.

 Maybe you don’t mind your dog jumping on you, but not everybody else is going to love it.
 Your neighbor might not like to be greeted with jumping while you’re out on your walk, your grandma might not like to be greeted with sharp nails and paws when she comes to visit you.

-It’s better to teach your puppy what to do when they are young so that they become well mannered as an adult.
+It’s better to stop your puppy from jumping when they are young so that they become well mannered as an adult.

 Here are 6 tips to stop your puppy from jumping on your and guests: